MCtop4ik/matrix_eizenhover/README.md

 Why you should kill your time if you can use it earn cash!
 My program is the best solution to save your expensive time!
 ------------------------------------

-π (or pi) is one of the most important constants in mathematics and has a variety of interesting properties (which you can read about at [wikipedia](http://en.wikipedia.org/wiki/Pi))

-One of the properties that π is conjectured to have is that it is _normal_, which is to say that its digits are all distributed evenly, with the implication that it is a _disjunctive sequence_, meaning that all possible finite sequences of digits will be present somewhere in it.
-If we consider π in base 16 (hexadecimal) , it is trivial to see that if this conjecture is true, then all possible finite files must exist within π.
-The first record of this observation dates back to [2001](http://www.netfunny.com/rhf/jokes/01/Jun/pi.html).

-From here, it is a small leap to see that if π contains all possible files, why are we wasting exabytes of space storing those files, when we could just look them up in π!

 Every task that could possibly exist?
 -------------------------------------